Disposal and its effect on your concession

 - Transfer duty to be paid back ($19.6575 × 100) = $1,965.75

-After settlement, you move into your home and then lease it out a few weeks short of the 12-month obligation.
+After settlement, you move into your home and then lease out the whole property a few weeks short of the 12-month obligation.
 You complete and submit a Form D2.4 within 28 days of granting the lease.

 You will receive a partial concession on a pro-rata basis.
 You will have to pay duty on the number of days that you were short in meeting your obligations.
 We will work out what you need to repay.
 In this instance, no unpaid tax interest or penalty tax applies because you did the right thing and told us in time.